-Set theory, a great and ingenious creation of Georg Cantor, occupies in the common opinion of the 20th century the place of the sole solid base of modern mathematics.
+Set theory, a great and ingenious creation of Georg Cantor, occupies in the common opinion of the twentieth century the place of the sole solid base of modern mathematics.
 Mathematics becomes sinking into a section of the Cantorian set theory.
 Most active mathematicians, teachers, and philosophers view as obvious and undisputable the thesis that mathematics cannot be grounded on anything but set theory.

-The set-theoretic stance transforms paradoxically into an ironclad dogma, a clear-cut forbiddance of thinking.
-This indoctrinated view of the foundations of mathematics is false and contradicts conspicuously to the leitmotif, nature, and pathos of the essence of all creative contribution of G. Cantor who wrote as far back as in 1883 that "denn das Wesen der Mathematik liegt gerade in ihrer Freiheit."
+The set-theoretic stance transforms paradoxically into an ironclad dogma, a clear-cut forbiddance of thinking (as L. Feuerbach once put it wittily).
+Such an indoctrinated view of the foundations of mathematics is false and contradicts conspicuously to the leitmotif, nature, and pathos of the essence of all creative contribution of G. Cantor who wrote as far back as in 1883 that "denn das Wesen der Mathematik liegt gerade in ihrer Freiheit."